AlonBS/Ray_Tracer/README.md

 Version History:
 =================

+2.2:
+- Added bounding box as a (simple) acceleration structure.
+- Added bounding volume as suggested by Kay and Kajiya (1986)
+- Both optimizations currently only apply to complex objects (i.e. - non primitives)
+- Added stats when rendering each scene.
+- Change ray-intersection routine
+- Fixed bugs regarding meshes and model loading.

 2.1:
 - Added primitive - (infinite plane).
 Also supports all transformations, to achieve general plane.
 - Added 3 textures patterns to infinite plane - Repeated, Mirrored-Repeated and Clamp-To-Edge.